-So the first thing I did was buy this awesome Ebook: How to move from Blogger to WordPress by Sharon Huijk
+So the first thing I did was buy an awesome Ebook: How to move from Blogger to WordPress by Sharon Huijk.

 I think between Sharon’s book and my pit-bull like stubbornness to figure it out, I would have been able to do it all by myself.
 Except that I made things extra complicated…. of course…..

 I decided I wanted a new address too.
 I never really cared for the “songbird-isnesting” part of my blog address.
 I hadn’t thought it out enough when I picked it.
 So I figured if I am going to rock the boat anyway, let’s make a big storm.

 When it came to the actual real-deal moving part I asked Sharon for advice.
 And even though the book is a self-help-guide, Sharon was more than willing and gracious to give me some help and advice anyway.
 I soon realized that some hardcore coding would be necessary to move my blog and all of you faithful readers to the new destination.
 I was losing sleep over the thought of messing things up at the last step and loosing all of you in the process.
 So I ended up hiring Sharon to do that last part for me.

 This is Sharon, doesn’t that lovely smile give you so much confidence?
 It did me…